 3. Use a dedicated email address for job hunting

-You will also find that a vast number of organizations require you to ‘register for an account’ to apply a job.
+You will also find that a vast number of organizations in Canada require you to ‘register for an account’ to apply a job.
 I don’t know about anyone else, but I also found this incredibly frustrating.
 Again, it’s just part of the process.

 However, as a result of the constant need to ‘register’, I suggest having a dedicated email address for job hunting.
 It kept job board emails and responses to applications in a single place.